Johns Island, South Carolina: Hebron Center formerly Hebron Presbyterian Church

 In 1989, Hurricane Hugo struck, damaging its foundation and giving it a slight lean.
 The Franciscans left and this void was filled by Alfreda Gibbs Smiley LaBoard.
 She became the heart of the Hebron group meeting in the damaged building.
 Laboard became friends with Mary Whyte, a painter of note.
 One day LaBoard was taking a pan of hot cornbread from the oven and Whyte arrived and observed that "The cornbread was burnt on one end because the floor of the church was slanted".
 They became friends and this friendship was chronicled in the book Afreda’s World.
 The book's fame resulted in boxes of cloth for the quilters arriving from places as far away as Mexico and Hawaii, and a mini Renaissance was begun.

 The building continued to deteriorate, and an alarmed Whyte spread the word of the historical treasure to a handful of Kiawah residents who did not take long to become active.
 The congregation and dedicated community members hosted its first Gullah Gala in 2003 to raise awareness of the church's history and needs.
 Fundraising began with a candlelight service with quilts hung from the rafters.
 The fundraising focused first on repairing a leaky roof and the tilting of the walls.
 This created new hope for the congregation, but three years after the first gala, the group lost their Matriarch, Alfreda LaBoard.
 More than 600 people attended her funeral.
 In Reverend River's eulogy, he characterized LaBoard's life as one of suffering, selfless service to others and strength born from faith.
 LaBoard also served as an inspiration to Whyte and the architect hired for the restoration, Christopher Rose.

-During the restoration it was revealed that the wooden cants of the balcony floor joists possess a distinctive curvature, which confirms the rostrum of the shipwrecked schooner was indeed given new life as a spiritual bulwark.
-This confirmed the oral history of the church.
+During the restoration it was revealed that the wooden cants of the balcony floor joists possess a distinctive curvature, which suggests the rostrum of the shipwrecked schooner was reused in the church.
+This appears to confirm the oral history of the church.

-Today the Hebron Presbyterian Church building is one of the oldest structures on Johns Island and contains unique architectural features created by the original carpenters.